Tax Cuts and Jobs Act: Opposition

 Democrats opposed the legislation, viewing it as a giveaway to corporations and high earners at the expense of middle class communities.
-Every House Democrat voted against the bill when it came to the House floor; they were joined by 13 Republicans who voted against it.
+Every House Democrat voted against the bill when it came to the House floor, and 13 Republicans joined them in doing so.

 The top congressional Democrats—Senate Minority Leader Chuck Schumer of New York and House Minority Leader Nancy Pelosi—strongly oppose the bill.
 Schumer said of the bill that "The more it's in sunlight, the more it stinks."
-Pelosi said the legislation was "designed to plunder the middle class to put into the pockets of the wealthiest 1 percent more money. ...
-It raises taxes on the middle class, millions of middle-class families across the country, borrows trillions from the future, from our children and grandchildren's futures to give tax cuts to the wealthiest and encourages corporations to ship jobs overseas."
+Pelosi said the legislation was "designed to plunder the middle class to put into the pockets of the wealthiest 1 percent more money".

-The 13 House Republicans who voted against the bill were mostly from New York, New Jersey, and California, and were opposed to the $10,000 cap on the state and local income tax deduction, which benefits those states.
+The 13 House Republicans who voted against the bill were mostly from New York, New Jersey, and California, and several were opposed to the $10,000 cap on the state and local income tax deduction.

-Billionaire and former Mayor of New York Michael Bloomberg called this tax bill an "economically indefensible blunder" arguing that companies would not invest more because of the tax cuts: "Corporations are sitting on a record amount of cash reserves: nearly $2.3 trillion.
-That figure has been climbing steadily since the recession ended in 2009, and it's now double what it was in 2001.
-The reason CEOs aren't investing more of their liquid assets has little to do with the tax rate."
+Billionaire and former Mayor of New York Michael Bloomberg called this tax bill an "economically indefensible blunder", arguing that companies would not invest more because of the tax cuts.

 Bill Gates and Warren Buffett also thought that Trump's tax cut would not help businesses.
-In a CNBC interview, Buffett even said: "I don't need a tax cut in a society with so much inequality".
+In a CNBC interview, Buffett said: "I don't need a tax cut in a society with so much inequality".